Smartphone Sucking Power? Blame the Ads

 There are several take-aways from this information.
 First, it's evidence that in some cases, buying the ad-free version of a product can directly translate into better battery life.
 Second, it's something that heavy hitters are going to pay attention to.
 Process technologies don't produce the same level of power consumption reductions that they used to; that's why initiatives like Intel's NTV and research into all-digital radios are so important.
 Hardware manufacturers are well aware of these trends; they bring with them an imperative to optimize every single step of the smartphone experience.
 This very much includes things like bundling requests and data read/writes to ensure optimum execution efficiency and it means powering the device down every time it's possible.

-is a dense piece of work, but hopefully it sparks increased research into these fields.
+The original paper is a dense piece of work, but hopefully it sparks increased research into these fields.
 With hardware improvements far more difficult to achieve than they've been in recent years, we suspect companies will turn to software and low-level optimizations to boost future product sales.